 While sustainability teams strive for environmental and social improvements, finance and controlling departments focus on key figures such as sales, costs and risks.
 This silo mentality makes the strategic integration of ESG measures and their economic evaluation more difficult.

-The Impact Value Score creates a bridge between these two worlds.
+The Return on Impact Score bridges these two worlds.
 It not only makes ESG KPIs transparent, but also integrates them directly into a company's financial performance.
-Thanks to a uniform metric, sustainable measures are no longer viewed as isolated CSR projects, but as strategic drivers of corporate success.
+With a unified metric, sustainable measures are no longer viewed as isolated CSR projects, but rather as strategic drivers of corporate success.

-Are we talking about a game changer with the Impact Value Score?
+Are we talking about a game changer when it comes to return on impact ?

 - Holistic corporate management:

-ESG is no longer just seen as a "soft" factor, but as a measurable, strategic factor that is integrated into the decision-making processes of CFOs and management. - Abolishing silo thinking:
+ESG is no longer viewed as just a “soft” factor, but as a measurable, strategic factor that is integrated into the decision-making processes of CFOs and management. - Abolishing silo thinking:

 Sustainability, finance and strategy departments no longer work in isolation, but speak a common language – the financial impact of ESG measures. - Clear business case for ESG initiatives:

-Companies can prioritize sustainable projects that have a demonstrably positive financial impact and thus invest specifically in measures that bring the greatest added value. - Data-based decision-making:
+Companies can prioritize sustainable projects that have proven positive financial effects and thus invest specifically in measures that bring the greatest added value. - Data-driven decision making:

 Companies can compare their ESG performance with competitors, identify best practices and continuously improve their strategy.

-Through the methodology of the Impact Value Framework, ESG can not only become an integral part of the corporate strategy, but also a driver for sustainable growth and long-term value enhancement.
+Through the Return on Impact approach, ESG can not only become an integral part of corporate strategy, but also a driver for sustainable growth and long-term value creation.